 Our transformation begins with the very attitude we have when we start a posture.
 On the other hand, if we infuse elegance, harmony, surrender, and refinement into the practice, yoga becomes a way of generating such qualities in our whole life.

 The Role of the Physical Body

-In Hridaya Yoga, the physical body is seen as a divine instrument designed to be used to enable us to experience the ecstasy of recognizing and glorifying the Infinite One, of non-duality, advaita, in the domain of multiplicity, samsara.
+In Hridaya Yoga, the physical body is seen as a divine instrument designed to enable us to experience the ecstasy of recognizing and glorifying the Infinite One—the bliss of recognizing non-duality, advaita, in the domain of multiplicity, samsara.

 Our physical body and subtle energies represent divine gifts meant to help us discover the most profound sense of our freedom.